Privacy Policy

 To run Trove we rely on a small set of trusted third-party services.
 We don't list specific vendors here because we may switch providers from time to time, but each falls into one of the following categories — and each is bound by its own privacy policy and applicable data-protection laws.

-• Optional cloud storage — if you choose to enable cloud sync, you authorise the app to write a single JSON file to your own cloud-storage account.
-We don't access the file ourselves.
+- Optional cloud storage — if you choose to enable cloud sync, you authorise Trove to read and write a single JSON file inside your own cloud-storage account (currently Google Drive).
+The file is created with default permissions, meaning it is visible only to you unless you explicitly share it from Drive.
+The OAuth permission we request (

 If you'd like to know which specific vendors we currently use, email us and we'll tell you.